Last Updated on November 23, 2022

 Since it is January, it’s time for the annual mass resignation again.

 Many employees may want to resign earlier due to various reasons but wanted to claim their 13th-month pay and bonuses first. 😂

 Resignation is part of the normal cycle of any company.
-If you think you are irreplaceable, then you are wrong.
+So, if you think you are irreplaceable, then you are wrong.
 What I learned from my working years is that everyone is replaceable in the workplace, no matter how valuable someone may be.

 But setting aside the feelings of your company, seeing a friend leave (ahead of you) will make you sad or even jealous, but it is part of growing up.